stephenjlovell/code_caser/README.md

 Use the ```--verbose``` flag to print any changes made to each file to the terminal.

 By default, backup copies of each file converted will be saved to a timestamped backup folder in the ```--path``` directory.
 You can prevent backups from being created by passing in the ```--no-save``` flag.

+## License
+code_caser is available under the MIT License.